Restaurant Licenses and PermitsLast updated on 1/20/2021

 How to Get an Employer Identification Number

-To obtain an EIN, you will want to visit the IRS’s website and follow the application process listed there.
+To get an EIN, you will want to visit the IRS’s website and follow the application process listed there.
 This can take a while since the IRS only issues a limited number of employer identification numbers per day.
 Be sure to apply as early as possible.
 You can also fax, mail, or call the IRS to submit your application.

 How Much Does an Employer Identification Number Cost?